chavo1/terraform-aws-consul/README.md

 - [x] update code to use our own ami

-## This repo contains Terraform - Consul module which deploys Consul cluster on 1 DC in AWS over HTTP as a systemd daemon service.
+## This repo contains Terraform - AWS - Consul module which deploys Consul cluster on 1 DC in AWS over HTTP as a systemd daemon service.

 ### You must also have an AWS account.
 For example how to use it please check the following repo: